synamaxmusic/sinistar/README.md

 ## Mods

 Several new mods have been added for Sinistar!
-To enable a mod, open up ```MAKE.ASM``` and simply remove the semi-colon in front of the define for that mod.
+To enable a mod, open up ```mods.ASM``` and simply remove the semi-colon in front of the define for that mod.
 Then, save the file and build the game per the [build instructions](#build-instructions).
 Be sure to read the instructions next to the defines for further information.

+Use "DisableTests" below to make mods possible in Sinistar.
+Several of the following mods can be combined together (see MOD COMBOS below).

+Originally, I had the RAM and ROM tests in ROM 11 ($F09F - $F370) overwritten to fit "MarqueeFix" and "PauseMod" but this doesn't work on real hardware, as we were running into issues with the watchdog chip.

+Any new mods are now relocated so that they overwrite the CRT Test Pattern, Color Bars and Switch tests in the diganostics ROM ($F4FB - $F928).
+To make this space available for adding mods, uncomment the "DisableTests" define.

+Again, these mods can be combined with others, however if you are running into "ROM ERROR" messages on power up, then enable "FakeChecksums" to fix this.

+### DisableTests

+To make mods possible for Sinistar, we use the space between addresses $F4FB - $F928 in diagnostic ROM 11.
+This is where the cross hatch test, color bar tests and switch tests are located.
+Enable this define to make the diagnostics skip these routines and give us $42C bytes of space to overwrite.

+This is already enabled for both MarqueeFix and PauseMod.

+## Mod Combos

+To make it easier to identify which ROM set we're running, we'll borrow a trick from Eugene Jarvis and Larry DeMar in the Robotron Tie-Die ROMs and use the high score to denote a "version" number.

+Normally, the first high score entry in the "Survivors Today" table is always set to 19045.

+We'll change the zero here to ID the mod combo:

+* 19145 = Pause Mod / MarqueeFix
+* 19245 = Pause Mod / MarqueeFix / DifficultyMod
+* 19345 = MarqueeFix / DifficultyMod
+* 19445 = Pause Mod / MarqueeFix / DifficultyMod / SAMTAIL
+* 19545 = MarqueeFix / DifficultyMod / SAMTAIL

+Note: only enabling MarqueeFix doesn't change the high score entries.

+19345 and 19545 are great for arcade operators who want to install these mods but prefer not to have players pause the game.

+Disclaimer: PauseMod has the potential to cause screen burn-in if the "PAUSED" text is displayed for an extended period of time.
+I, SynaMax, assume no responsibility or liability if the PauseMod causes burn-in damage to your monitor.

+Lastly, some really creative hacking was needed in order to fit SAMTAIL alongside these other mods.
+If SAMTAIL and MarqueeFix are combined together, then the sound test in the diagnostics ($FE6C) is overwritten and skipped.
+If SAMTAIL and PauseMod are combined, then the routine that sends a signal to the ROM board LED is overwritten ($F211).

 ### MarqueeFix

 This restores the awesome original "Marquee" title screen found in the prototype AMOA '82 build.
-Due to space constraints, this was not included in the final version of the game.
+Due to space constraints, this was not included in the final build.

+To get this to work, I had to overwrite the cross hatch, color bar and switch tests in ROM 11 and then patched ROM 9 to make RJ's attract mode routines load the AMOA graphic.

+"DisableTests" is already enabled for this mod.
+New Checksums for the ROM test are also enabled.
+Can be combined with "PauseMod" and/or "DifficultyMod" and/or "SAMTAIL" with valid checksums.

+Changes ROMs: 9, 11

+### DifficultyMod

+This reduces the difficulty of the game by modifying the enemy population values starting at $7ABE.
+You can watch my video for more detailed info on how this mod works and why I chose these new values: https://youtu.be/HnfcAudPPS4

+Adds valid checksums for ROM 11.

+Changes ROMs: 8, 11

+### PauseMod

+Press the Player 1 button during gameplay to pause!
+Pressing it again resumes the game.
+This mod was inspired by the Joust Pause Mod found on Coinoplove.com and uses very similar code to achieve the same effect.
+The "PAUSED" text displayed on screen uses a routine inspired by Witt's code responsible for drawing the "EMPTY" text at the start of the game.

+This mod can be enabled with MarqueeFix!
+"DisableTests" is already enabled for this mod.
+New Checksums for the ROM test are also enabled.

+Changes ROMs: 4, 10, 11

+### SAMTAIL

+Taken from SAM/TAIL.SRC, this mod restores a unused jet exhaust "tail" to the player ship!

+This code was first discovered back in October 2023, but it wasn't until February 2024 that the unused source code was correctly implemented into the final game.

+Changes ROMs: 4, 8, 9, 11

+If you enable SAMTAIL by itself then you will need to turn on "FakeChecksums" and "DisableTests", or you will get checksum errors in the ROM test.

 ### ExtraShipFix